Dharmie-create/PROJECT-2/README.md

 3. **Data Transformation**
 - Ensured all data fields were assigned the correct data types, with numerical fields formatted as currencies where appropriate, and date fields set to date format.
-- **Created New column:** A new column was added to calculate the revenue generated for each product sold per transaction by multiplying the quantity sold by the unit price.

 ## Exploratory Data Analysis